rolandshoemaker/theca/README.md

-`theca` uses the AES CBC mode symmetric cipher with a 256-bit key derived using *pbkdf2* (using the sha-256 prf) with 2056 rounds salted with the sha-256 hash of the password used for the key derivation (probably not the best idea).
+`theca` uses the AES CBC mode symmetric cipher with a 256-bit key derived using *pbkdf2* (using the sha-256 prf) with 2056 rounds salted with the sha-256 hash of the password used for the key derivation (probably not the best idea) to encrypt/decrypt profile files.

 #### Basic Python implementation